 Remember that to install 4-, 5- or 6-point harnesses, you also need a roll bar or roll cage to secure the belts to, and to protect your head and neck in the event of a rollover (now that you are held firmly upright).
 A simple harness bar is not sufficient, and use of 4-, 5-, or 6-point harnesses without rollover protection is not permitted in our events.
 Belts must fit across your shoulders close to your neck (not around the seats) to work properly, and this may require installing racing seats with belt cut-outs.
 Anti-submarine belts (the 5th and sometimes 6th belt) are an important safety feature, but properly positioning the anti-subs belt require a hole through the bottom of the seat … so an investment in racing seats may be required.
 Admittedly, moving up to racing harnesses can be a major leap, but the benefits are quite significant.

 HANS Device: HANS is an acronym for Head And Neck Support, and the HANS-branded design has become the universally-approved standard in motorsport.
 There are other systems, such as the Hutchens Device, which does not require two shoulder belts but has not been universally-approved by sanctioning bodies (the Hutchens Device has been banned by NASCAR, for example).
 All such devices are meant to prevent basal skull fractures in high-impact collisions.
 I find it interesting that almost every medical doctor I know that goes to the track has a HANS-brand device.
-But again, you need a roll bar and racing restraints and seats with shoulder belt cut-outs … so the HANS can be a bit ticket item.
+Head and neck restraints are mandatory when using fixed, multi-point racing seat belts.

 Seats: I’m not sure how much pure safety benefit you would get from installing a racing seat without harnesses, roll bar and HANS device.
 However, anything that keeps your butt and torso firmly planted will significantly improve your driving experience.
 If you already have racing seats, you may want to consider moving up to a newer containment or halo-type seat.
 These offer much more protection for your head and neck in the event of a side-impact collision.
 But unfortunately, halo seats are not really suitable for a dual-purpose street/track car.